 With the new genetic diagnostic and therapeutic capabilities come many controversies about how they should be used.
 Concerns have been raised that knowledge of a person's genetic information might be used improperly.
 For instance, people whose genetic characteristics make them prone to particular disorders might be denied employment or health insurance coverage.

 Prenatal screening for genetic abnormalities that cause serious disorders is widely supported.
 However, concern exists that screening could also be used to select for traits that are desirable (for example, physical appearance and intelligence).

-Last full review/revision August 2007 by Judith G. Hall, MD
+Last full review/revision August 2013 by David N. Finegold, MD